costab06/GettingAndCleaningData/codebook.md

 10. creates a melt of that large data set for the purposes of casting it into a summary: Combines the subjectID and the activity into a single column so that the summary tidyDataSet can be created using dcast.

 11. casts the melt into a tidyDataSet: Uses dcast() to recast the tall skinny dataset into a summary table using "mean" as the aggregation function for the cast.
-This takes the mean of all occurances of each variable in the dataset having the same value in the "subjectID_activity" column
+This takes the mean of all occurrences of each variable in the dataset having the same value in the "subjectID_activity" column

 12. writes this second tidyDataSet into a file